steveisd/Renpy-Stable-Diffusion-Controlnet-Demo-2023/README.md

+2025: moved from GitLab to here for archive purposes.
+As of the year of moving, may not work.
+Video: https://www.youtube.com/watch?v=ybNuCfI89Lc

 These are test scripts to demo stable diffusion cgs and bgs in renpy.

 1) make sure you have renpy 8+ installed.
 (Also stable diffusion webui with python 3.10+.
 Make sure your python can be accessed by cmd)